List of all-time NFL win–loss records: Playoffs

 Tom Brady, quarterback of the New England Patriots (from 2000–2019), the team with the highest playoff win–loss percentage.
 Brady had a 30–11 postseason record as the Patriots' starting quarterback.

-The following is a listing of all 32 current National Football League (NFL) teams ranked by their playoff win–loss percentage, accurate as of the end of the 2023–24 playoffs.
+The following is a listing of all 32 current National Football League (NFL) teams ranked by their playoff win–loss percentage, accurate as of the 2025–26 NFL playoffs.